courtneyphillips/interactive-dictionary/README.md

 ## Tests

 Both method and integration tests for Interactive Dictionary utilize the RSpec.
-Simply run `gem install rspec`, if it's not already installed, and then the command `rspec`, while located in the project's file.
+Simply run `gem install rspec`, if it's not already installed, simply issue the command `rspec`, while located in the project's file.

 ## Contact